Contact Form HTML — Copy-Paste Working Code

 Submit a test

 Fill in the form on your live site.
-Email arrives within seconds.
-Dashboard shows the submission.
+The dashboard shows the submission within seconds and can also email it.

 (Optional) Style with CSS